Oxidation Number Of Cr In Cr2o72-

 Q: What is the oxidation number of oxygen in most compounds?

 A: Oxygen usually has an oxidation number of -2.
-However, there are exceptions in peroxides (like H₂O₂), superoxides (like KO₂), and compounds with fluorine (like OF₂).
+On the flip side, there are exceptions in peroxides (like H₂O₂), superoxides (like KO₂), and compounds with fluorine (like OF₂).

 Q: Why is the oxidation number of Cr in Cr₂O₇²⁻ important?